 Range: S16 State

 Scope note: This property associates an instance of E5 Event with instance/s of S16 State/s that an event initializes.
 These states are described as the results, consequences of an E5 Event.

+Examples:

+The shallow landslide 1234 reactivated in flysch has caused problems in the buildings and other technical works (bending of pipelines) in the area of Karpenisi.

+Ground fractures, human losses and buildings collapse were initialized by/were the result of the earthquake in1996.

 In First Order Logic: